ashleyesau/Ashley-Esau/README.md

 ### Key Findings

 - Accounts using 10 or more distinct features in 90 days have near-zero churn.
 Below that threshold, churn is flat at 8-12% regardless of tier or volume.
-- 435 medium-risk accounts hold $1.6M MRR — the highest-leverage Customer Success intervention target.
+- 435 medium-risk accounts hold $1.6M MRR, the highest-leverage Customer Success intervention target.
 - Partner is the highest-LTV acquisition channel despite having the smallest volume.
-- 19.2% of all churn events follow an upgrade — overcommit and unmet expectations are the dominant exit pattern.
+- 19.2% of all churn events follow an upgrade.
+Overcommit and unmet expectations are the dominant exit pattern.

 This project demonstrates what it takes to build the foundation that makes subscription analytics honest, not just possible.